Skip to Content

 The southernmost point of the continental USA in Key West © Coupleofmen.com

 Back from our tour, we indulged in our first slice of key lime pie.
-This popular and delicious pie is made with lime juice, egg yolk, sweetened condensed milk, and a meringue crust from egg whites.
+This famous and delicious pie is made with lime juice, egg yolk, sweetened condensed milk, and a meringue crust from egg whites.
 You must try this local specialty at least once in the Florida Keys!
 We recommend the chilled version at Key West Key Lime Pie Co.
 Yum!

 Travel planning with TripAdvisor: Key Lime Bike Tours >